Deebo Samuel Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Season Stats

-- With nine targets in the red zone this season, Samuel has been on the receiving end of 14.3% of his team's 63 red zone pass attempts.
+- Samuel (nine red zone targets) has been the recipient of 14.3% of his team's 63 red zone pass attempts.

 - The 49ers, who rank 12th in the NFL in points scored, have attempted a pass 50.7% of the time while running the football 49.3% of the time.